View Marline Boland's Obituary on emissourian.com and share memories

 |

+She is survived by two sons, Steve Boland and wife Kay, and Jeff Boland and Tammy Brueggemann, all of Washington; four daughters, Michelle Unnerstall and husband Kurt, Washington, Julie Smith and husband Tom, Jerseyville, Ill., Barb Echele and husband Rob, and Joy Boland, all of St. Louis; one sister, Barbara Alfermann and husband Dennis, Washington; 15 grandchildren, Shannon Boland (Neil Schwab), Patrick Boland (Miranda), Aaron Boland (Katie), Kyle Boland, Amber Boland, Brianne Boland, Andrea Straatmann (Nick), Lauren Unnerstall, Kayla Lamke (Stewart), Monica Unnerstall (Justin Frasier), Jacob Unnerstall, Julia Unnerstall, Elaina Smith, Grace Echele, and John Echele; three great-grandchildren, Walter Straatmann, Avery Boland and Riley Boland; other relatives and many friends.

-A funeral Mass for Marline M. Boland, nee Toben, 80, Washington, will be Friday, March 8, at 11 a.m. at St. Francis Borgia Catholic Church, Washington.
+A funeral Mass was celebrated Friday, March 8, at 11 a.m. at St. Francis Borgia Catholic Church, Washington, with the Rev. Joseph Wormek and the Rev. James Foster officiating.

-Burial will follow in Holy Family Parish at Port Hudson Cemetery, New Haven.
+Burial followed in Holy Family Parish at Port Hudson Cemetery, New Haven.

-Visitation will be Thursday, March 7, from 4 to 8 p.m. with a parish rosary at 3:30 p.m. at Oltmann Funeral Home, Washington.
+Memorial donations may be made in honor of Marline to St. Francis Borgia Church or the Holy Family Cemetery Fund.